Bam4d/Griddly/docs/rllib/intro/index.rst

 Global Average Pooling
 ======================

-Griddly environments' observation spaces differ between games, levels and visualization options.
+Griddly environments' observation spaces can differ between games, levels and visualization options.
 In order to handle this in a generic way using neural networks, we provide a Global Average Pooling agent `GAPAgent`, which can be used with any 2D environment with no additional configuration.

 All you need to do is register the custom model with RLLib and then use it in your training ``config``: